eclap5/Automation/README.md

-Automation for Student Union House working space reservation in LUT University. <br />
+# Automation for Student Union House Working Space Reservation in LUT University

-DISCLAIMER: <br />
+## DISCLAIMER
-Use with your own responsibility, this code might include bugs and/or security flaws!
+Use at your own risk.
+This code may contain bugs and security vulnerabilities.

-HOW TO USE: <br />
-Make sure your chromedriver and current Chrome version are up to date.
-You need a chromedriver which supports your Chrome version.
-You need to create 'config.ini' file which contains your LUT credentials.
+## Introduction
+This project automates the process of reserving a working space in the Student Union House at LUT University.

+## Prerequisites
+- Up-to-date Chrome browser and chromedriver
-'config.ini' file needs to be in following format: <br />
+- `config.ini` file containing your LUT credentials in the following format:
-[DEFAULT] <br />
+[DEFAULT]
-password = yourpassword <br />
+password = yourpassword
-email = yourLUTemail <br />
+email = yourLUTemail
-name = your name <br />
+name = your name

+## Installation
+1. Download the files from this Github repository.
-After creation insert 'config.ini' to the same folder as the files downloaded from this github repository.
+2. Place the `config.ini` file and the `chromedriver.exe` in the same folder as the downloaded files.
-Insert chromedriver.exe to the same folder.

-After these steps run 'Automation.py' file.
+3. Run the `Automation.py` file.

+## Usage
-Program reserves every free hour between 08:00 and 19:00 from the selected date.

-At the moment the space has been defaulted to YO-Wappu, but it will be changed so that user can specify which room is wanted.
-Also update for DUO MFA is coming in some point.
+The program reserves every free hour between 08:00 and 19:00 from the selected date.
+By default, the room is set to YO-Wappu, but this will be changed in the future to allow the user to specify their preferred room.
+Additionally, support for DUO MFA will be added in the future.

-Created by: Aleksi Haapalainen
+## Note
+Please make sure that your chromedriver and Chrome browser are up to date and that the chromedriver supports your Chrome version.

+## Future plans
+- Allow the user to specify their preferred room.
+- Add support for DUO MFA.

+## Author
+This project was created by Aleksi Haapalainen.